lit/lit.dev/packages/lit-dev-content/site/guide/components/overview.md

 Changing the value of a reactive property triggers an *update cycle*.
 (The update cycle is asynchronous, so setting multiple properties at the same time only triggers one update.)

- The following things happen during an update cycle:

-*   The element's template is re-rendered with any updated values.

-*   Update related callbacks are called.
+During the update cycle, a series of update related callbacks are called.
+As part of the cycle, the component's `render()` method is called and its UI updated.

-In addition, a property can be set to *reflect* to an attribute.
+A reactive property can be set to *reflect* to an attribute.
 This means a corresponding attribute is set on the component when the property value changes.
 (Or in the case of a boolean property, the attribute is added when the property is true, and removed when the property is false.)
 Attribute reflection also happens during the update cycle.

 Read more: